 I have over 20 years' experience of counselling and practice in Wellington Somerset & in Tiverton Devon.
 I work with adults, couples, young people & families; Mondays to Fridays, with some early evening appointments available.

 I also help people to avoid becoming overwhelmed by their work eg those in emergency services.

 I am an MBACP (Accredited) Counsellor & Psychotherapist, committed to providing a supportive therapeutic relationship that facilitates growth and enables change.
 The safe, confidential and calm environment that I provide, allows you to explore issues such as depression, anxiety, stress, bereavement, eating disorders, anger problems, abuse, redundancy, low self-esteem, change and transition, and many more.

 Seeing a counsellor for the first time can feel like a scary prospect, but it’s important to remember that you are the one who’s in control.
 I’ll never force you to divulge anything you aren’t comfortable discussing, and we’ll take every session at a pace that suits you.

 My role is to guide you through the process.
 Everybody needs a helping hand now and then, and as your counsellor, I’ll be there for you as a non-judgemental, neutral figure to steer you through the journey towards emotional independence.

 I am a BACP Accredited Counsellor & Psychotherapist; and abide by the BACP Ethical Framework.
-I have been a counsellor for 15 years and before that worked as a volunteer in a specialised field with mothers and their babies.
+I have been a counsellor for over 20 years and previously worked as a volunteer for a charity supporting mothers and their babies.
 Before becoming a counsellor I worked in the financial services industry.